Health Insurers Are Still Skimping On Mental Health Coverage

 The scarcity of therapists who accept insurance creates a care landscape that is difficult to navigate for some of the most vulnerable patients.

-Ali Carlin, 28, says she used to see her therapist in Richmond, Va., every week, and had a copayment of $25 per session.
-But in 2015, the therapist stopped accepting her insurance, and her rate jumped to $110 per session.
+Ali Carlin, 28, says she used to see her therapist in Richmond, Va., every week, and had a co-payment of $25 per session.
+But in 2015, the therapist stopped accepting her insurance and her rate jumped to $110 per session.

-Carlin, who has both borderline personality disorder and addiction issues, says she called around to about 10 other providers, but she couldn't find anyone who would accept her insurance and was taking new patients.
+Carlin, who has both borderline personality disorder and addiction problems, says she called around to about 10 other providers, but she couldn't find anyone who would accept her insurance and was taking new patients.

 "It's such a daunting experience for someone who has trouble maintaining their home and holding a job and friendships," says Carlin.
 "It makes me feel like no one can help me, and I'm not good enough and it's not an attainable goal."